databrickslabs/ucx/README.md

 - Create a new or select an existing SQL warehouse to run assessment dashboards on.
 The existing warehouse must be Pro or Serverless.
 - Configurations for workspace local groups migration:
   - Provide a backup prefix.
 This is used to rename workspace local groups after they have been migrated.
 Defaults to `db-temp-`
   - Select a workspace local groups migration strategy.
 UCX offers matching by name or external ID, using a prefix/suffix, or using regex.
+See [this](docs/group_name_conflict.md) for more details
   - Provide a specific list of workspace local groups (or all groups) to be migrated.
 - Select a Python log level, e.g. `DEBUG`, `INFO`.
 Defaults to `INFO`
 - Provide the level of parallelism, which limit the number of concurrent operation as UCX scans the workspace.
 Defaults to 8.